bishalx22/bishalx22/README.md

 ---

 ### 🚀 About Me
-- 🌱 I’m currently working on my personal portfolio using **ReactJS**.
 - 💼 I'm a fresher looking to start my career in tech and open to learning new skills.
 - 🎯 Interested in deep learning, AI, and projects that make a difference.

----

-### 🛠️ My Projects
-- **Fake Nepali Currency Detection System**: Developed a model to detect counterfeit Nepali currency using deep learning and Keras.
-Utilized datasets sourced from Nepal Rastra Bank.
-- **Personal Portfolio**: Building a personal portfolio to showcase my skills and projects with a focus on a clean and responsive design.

 ---

 ### 💻 Technologies I Work With
 - **Front-End**: HTML, CSS, JavaScript, ReactJS